ODBC Connections in Jedox Web Spreadsheets

 If you enter the formula in more cells than there are records for the SQL statement, you will receive the entry "#VALUE!".

-Examples with ODBC connections and DynaRanges can be found in the workbooks "Order Analysis(Drill Through)" and "Time Analysis(relational)" in the folder "Demo Spreadsheets/Bikers Best/Workbooks" of the Report Designer.
+Examples with ODBC connections and DynaRanges can be found in the workbooks "Order Analysis(Drill Through)" and "Time Analysis(relational)" in the folder "Demo spreadsheets/Bikers Best/Workbooks" of the Report Designer.

 The advantage of using ODBC formulas in DynaRanges is that you have only to fill the first line with formulas.
 In User Mode, the DynaRange will automatically display all required lines for all the records of the SQL statement.